kyma-project/nats-manager/docs/user/01-10-access-nats-server.md

-# Accessing the NATS Server System Events
+# Accessing the NATS Server Using CLI

 ## Context